DuTianshi/esqg/README.md

 -------------

 To install eSQG, simply clone this repository and run the setup file using the following command:

     $ python setup.py install

 Dependencies
 -------------

 eSQG requires the following dependencies to be installed:

 "numpy", "seawater", "sklearn"

 Usage
 -------------

-eSQG can be used to reconstruct the three-dimensional subsurface ocean potential density and velocity based on the Sea Surface Height (SSH) anomaly fields, and ocean stratification climatology.

-To use eSQG, first prepare the input data (SSH anomaly, effective ocean stratification climatology, and a rms amplitude of the vertical velocity).
+eSQG can be used to reconstruct the three-dimensional subsurface ocean potential density and velocity based on SSH anomaly, effective ocean stratification climatology, and a rms amplitude of the vertical velocity.

 Contributing
 -------------